shedrack-okunda/SheddyKE/README.md

 - 👋 Hi, I’m Shedrack Okunda.
 - 👀 I’m a passionate programmer and a web developer.
 - 🌱 I’m currently a Frontend developer, but am looking forward to become a Fullstack developer.
-- 💞️ I’m looking to collaborate on Developing websites and other web based projects.
+- 💞️ I’m looking to collaborate with othere developers on Developing websites and other web based projects.
 - 📫 How to reach me Twitter @sheddyke_

 <!---